kchieppo/MySFMLGame/README.md

 # MySFMLGame

-Making a topdown game in C++, using SFML.
+Making a topdown game in C++, using SFML graphics.